MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/power-automate-for-desktop-proxy-settings.md

 | *Microsoft.Flow.RPA.LogShipper.Proxy.config* | *Microsoft.Flow.RPA.LogShipper.exe* | Logs collector service | Service | NetworkService |
 | *Microsoft.Flow.RPA.UpdateService.Proxy.config* | *Microsoft.Flow.RPA.UpdateService.exe* | Update applications service | Service | System |

+To configure the proxy settings, follow the steps below:
+1. Close all instances of Power Automate for desktop.

+   - Ensure that the icon doesn't exist in the system tray.
+   - Ensure that no processes are running in the background using Windows Task Manager.

-To configure the proxy settings, edit all **.Proxy.config* files with administrator rights as shown in the examples below and save them.
+2. For all the proxy files, edit each file with administrator rights as shown in the examples below:

-> [!IMPORTANT]
-> - If you edit a proxy file of a service, you need to restart the service.

 Example #1 – Configure proxy with address and authenticate with default account credentials
 ```xml